acasperw/EJ-Example/README.md

 ## Notes
 SEO Friendly.

-No JS or CSS library used to reduce page weight.
+No JS (other then React) or CSS library used to reduce page weight.

 Some non JS accessibility taken into consideration.